osirisjson/osiris/specification/v1.0/OSIRIS-JSON-v1.0.md

 - **Status** generally refers to lifecycle presence or availability within the snapshot context.
 - **State** generally refers to an operational condition (where applicable).

-The exact fields and allowed values are defined in the chapter 4 Resource model (see Section 4.5).
+The exact fields and allowed values are defined in the chapter 4 Resource model (see section 4.5).

 ### 2.1.7 Resource lifecycle considerations